 - Interest rate: Interest rates for all federal loans are set each year, using a formula approved by Congress.
 In general, it’s a good idea to max out your direct unsubsidized federal loans before getting private student loans.
 However, grad PLUS loans have higher interest rates than direct unsubsidized loans.
 In some cases, especially if you have good credit or a well-qualified cosigner, you might get a lower interest rate with private medical school loans.

 - PSLF: In some cases, a lower interest rate might not matter as much if you’re working toward Public Service Loan Forgiveness (PSLF) or a state-level healthcare professions loan forgiveness program.
-46% of grads plan to enter some type of loan forgiveness or repayment program, and most private loans aren’t eligible.
+Forty-five percent of grads plan to enter some type of loan forgiveness or repayment program, and most private loans aren’t eligible.
 Direct unsubsidized and grad PLUS loans, though, are eligible for PSLF.
 If you’re going to try for PSLF, avoid private medical school loans.

 - Deferred repayment options: All of the federal loans have deferred repayment, allowing you to get through medical school without making payments.
 While some private lenders offer deferred repayment, it’s important to double-check the loan terms if you don’t want to start repaying your loans while in school.